Driving and criminal records

 Your driving record will also include 'section 10 dismissals', where the court finds you guilty but records no conviction.

 Your driving record will state the:

-If you go to court because you received a Court Attendance Notice (CAN) or elected (chose) to take a penalty notice to court, and the magistrate finds you guilty, your driving record may influence the sentence you are given.
+If you go to court because you received a Court Attendance Notice (CAN) or applied to have your fine heard in court, and the magistrate finds you guilty, your driving record may influence the sentence you are given.

 If you want to get a copy of your driving record, you can request one from